Natural gas furnaces need enough space and airflow to work right.

 • Used filters

-If you have a cat, situate your litter box in another room.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could spread the stinky odors all over your home.
+If you have a cat, place your litter box in another room.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could spread the stinky odors around your home.

-You should also routinely clean near your furnace to block dust from developing.
+You should also frequently sweep by your furnace to block dust from developing.

 Related: Is it Time for Furnace Service or Replacement?